 If you need any special support, contact with lecturer directly.

-To pass this unit, each student needs to take part all types of assessments and get at least 50% of marks in total.
+To pass this unit, a student needs to get at least 50% marks in total.

 Required IT skills

-Students are expected to have word processing skills, be able to use Internet and be able to research on-line using the university's database.
+Students are expected to have word processing skills, be able to use Internet and be able to do online research using the university's database.